AbdelrhmanAtta/nasaSharkTag/README.md

 * Robust Error Handling: The new firmware will include advanced error handling to manage data corruption, transmission failures, and sensor malfunctions gracefully.
 ### Sentinel's AI
 ### Future AI Model: A Data-Driven Predictive Engine
-Our vision is to evolve from our current expert-driven model to a true, data-driven system using machine learning and deep learning.
+Our vision is to evolve our current system by applying state-of-the-art AI techniques, including deep learning and computer vision, inspired by their successful use in tracking other marine species.

-The key enabler for this next phase is data acquisition.
-We plan to build a robust training dataset by deploying our prototype electronic tags on sharks.
-Combining this real-world shark movement data with the corresponding satellite-derived environmental features will allow us to train sophisticated predictive models.

-Inspired by successful deep learning applications in tracking other marine species, our future AI will be able to:

-Learn Complex Patterns: Identify subtle, non-linear relationships between the ocean environment and shark behavior that a heuristic model cannot.

-Improve Over Time: The models will continuously learn and increase in accuracy as more tagged shark data is collected.
+This next phase will be driven by training deep learning models on large, combined datasets of satellite observations and real-world tagged shark movements from our deployed smart tags.
+Unlike our current models, these advanced AIs will be capable of learning highly complex, non-linear patterns in the data, leading to predictions with significantly higher accuracy.

-Expand Conservation Impact: Beyond just predicting hotspots, the ultimate goal is to support direct conservation interventions.
-The AI will be trained to identify high-risk areas—such as regions with heavy plastic pollution—that overlap with shark habitats, helping guide efforts to protect these vital species from emerging threats.
+The ultimate goal is to expand beyond prediction to support direct conservation action.
+The future AI will be trained to identify and map high-risk areas where shark habitats overlap with man-made threats, such as plastic pollution and ocean waste.
+By highlighting these dangerous zones, our work can help guide interventions to protect these vital species and ensure their survival for generations to come.